Brook (One Piece): Personality

 Brook is a combination of a gentlemanly persona and a perverted sort.
 He speaks in a dignified, educated manner at most times, but has amazingly bad manners.
-He burps and farts at dinner, casually asks to see womens' panties, and picks in other peoples' food, to name only a few.
+He burps and farts at dinner, casually asks to see women's panties, and picks in other peoples' food, to name only a few.
 He takes being a skeleton lightly, using any chance he can to joke about it.
 However, his backstory from Thriller Bark became the most tragic moment for Brook when he lost his crewmate along the journey before being stranded at the Florian Triangle.
 Brook endure his time of loneliness for fifty years by expressing his passion of music, jokes, amorous habits, and his value of life.
 Brook expressing his remorse on abandoning Laboon at the Twin Capes and wishes to see him again believing he had failed to fulfill his promise.
 When Luffy offers him to join the crew, Brook accepts his offer with tearful relief and join the Strawhat for his dream of reuniting with Laboon after his adventure across the Grand Line.
 After the Thriller Bark Arc, Brook become loyal to the Straw Hats on accomplishing their dreams.
 Despite his eccentric behavior, Brook is shown to be extremely upright and compassionate person befitting of a true gentleman, as Brook utterly disdains wickedness and cruelty.